abelzach/Zorohack/README.md

 ## Future Implementation

-1. Censoring the videos with related visuals and graphic contents.
+1. Censoring the videos with related visuals.
+2. Censoring the graphic content unpleasent to the user.
+3. Censoring gaming experience appropriate to the user.
 ---

 <br/>